How do I apply for scholarships?

 Can you tell me more about the Lieber Scholars Award?

 The Lieber Scholars Award is awarded to National Merit Finalists and National Hispanic Recognition Program Scholars.
 To be eligible, National Merit Finalists must list the University of South Carolina as their first choice through the National Merit Corporation.
-The National Hispanic Recognition Program will send USC the names of scholars selected for its program.
+USC obtains a list of National Hispanic Recognition Program Scholars from College Board each fall.
 No scholarship application is required.

 Can I do anything right now to obtain a scholarship for Summer/Fall 2018?
 May I meet with someone?

-All scholarship offers for the 2018 freshman class have been issued.
+Scholarship offers for the 2018 freshman class will be issued in March 2018.
 General university scholarships are awarded based on two academic components submitted in conjunction with your application for admission: performance in our required high school courses and standardized test scores submitted by February 1, 2018.
-The 2018 freshman applicant pool is one of our most competitive applicant pools on record, and we carefully allocated scholarships in accordance with our scholarship budget and institutional enrollment goals.

 Is there a chance I can receive a scholarship if another student declines their scholarship?